aliencube/publish-profile-actions/README.md

 * `resourceGroupName` (**Required**): Resource group name.
 * `appName` (**Required**): App instance name.
 * `reset`: Value indicating whether to reset the publish profile or not.
 If omitted, it's defaulted to `false`.
+* `subscriptionId`: Azure Subscription Id for the App instance.
+If omitted, it's defaulted to `''`.

 ## Outputs ##